recent Projects

 Garden Stewardship Institute with Neighborhood Gardens Trust and the Pennsyvlania Horticultural Society

 In 2025, Thrive was contracted to develop an 8-week customized training program for Neighborhood Gardens Trust and the Pennsylvania Horticultural Society.
-The Garden Stewardship Institute was piloted in Philadelphia in the summer and a second cohort of community garden leaders launches in early 2026.
+The Garden Stewardship Institute was piloted in Philadelphia in the summer, and a second cohort of community garden leaders was trained in Spring 2026.

 Racial Equity Learning Pathways with HOPE Harvesting

 HOPE Harvesting is a Buffalo-based consulting firm with a mission of assessing and changing systems to create practices, policies, procedures, and processes that create organizational cultures that are diverse, equitable, inclusive, and focused on justice.
-Thrive was recently invited to subcontract with them to support a customized curriculum on racial equity and child/family well-being.
+Thrive subcontracted with them throughout 2025 to support a customized curriculum on racial equity and child/family well-being for a state child welfare agency.

 Past partners